inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/03_Loess_Smoothing.md

     ## 5     5            1
     ## 6     6            1

--   Out of the 520 subjectIDs, how many has the non-NA values for Media exposure at 6 months? <br /> What percentage of the subjectIDs does it correspond to? \*
+-   Out of the 520 subjectIDs, how many has the non-NA values for Media exposure at 6 months?
+-   What percentage of the subjectIDs does it correspond to?

 ``` r
 print(sum(baseline_6_media_nonNA$non_na_count)) #289